ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 > various shells, please review the materials under following external links:
 >
 >  - ["Teaching Notes" of the above "The Unix Shell" lesson](https://swcarpentry.github.io/shell-novice/guide/) --
->    provides a number of hints and links to interesting related resources.
+>    provides a number of hints and links to interesting related resources
 >  - [Wikipedia:Unix shell](https://en.wikipedia.org/wiki/Unix_shell)
 >
-> Relevant Books:
+> Relevant books:
 >
 >  - [Data Science at the Command Line](http://datascienceatthecommandline.com) --
->   contains a list of
->   command line tools useful for “data science”
+>   contains a list of command line tools useful for “data science” {: .callout}
-{: .callout}

 ## Commonly used shells and their relevance to existing neuroimaging projects

-- **sh** - a POSIX-compliant shell; this is a generic name and doesn’t refer to a specific project.
+- **sh** - a [POSIX](https://en.wikipedia.org/wiki/POSIX)-compliant shell; this is a generic name and doesn’t refer to a specific project.
-   - Most portable shell (since it's the standard)
+   - most portable shell (since it's the standard)
-   - Many FSL scripts use this shell
+   - many FSL scripts use this shell
-- **ksh** - KornSHell; based on older bash, but also became a root for tcsh, zsh and others.
+- **ksh** - KornSHell; based on older bash, but also became a root for tcsh, zsh, and others.
 - **dash** - Debian Almquist SHell; an implementation of a POSIX-compliant shell (**sh**).
-   - You will not see it used directly in a shebang
+   - you will not see it used directly in a shebang
 - **bash** - Bourne Again SHell; default shell for Mac OS and many Linux distributions.
-   - (Optionally) POSIX-compliant but with additional features from **ksh** and **csh**
+   - (optionally) POSIX-compliant but with additional features from **ksh** and **csh**
-   - Next most portable and most popular for shell scripting (after **sh**) and generally available (in contrast to **zsh**)
+   - next most portable and most popular for shell scripting (after **sh**) and generally available (in contrast to **zsh**)
 - **csh/tcsh** - C SHell/Tenex C SHell; shell that aims to provide an interface similar to the C programming language.
-   - Heavily used by FreeSurfer and AFNI (primarily @ scripts)
+   - heavily used by FreeSurfer and AFNI (primarily @ scripts)
-- **zsh** - Powerful, but not POSIX/bash-compatible; inspired by many features from **ksh** and **tcsh**.
+- **zsh** - powerful, but not POSIX/bash-compatible; inspired by many features from **ksh** and **tcsh**.
-   - Rarely used for generic scripting
+   - rarely used for generic scripting

 > ## References
 > Additional materials